Michaia/alx-system_engineering-devops/README.md

-#!/bin/bash/Contains all tasks related to the shell project.
+#!/bin/bash/Contains all tasks related to the shell project.\n
+#